timmyreilly/draco/doc/setup/README.md

    initial-extensionmgmtapi-...
 1/1     Running   0          19s
    ```

-   > **Note**: You may notice that there are three copies of each of the four core Draco services running in your AKS cluster.
-For high availability, [the Helm chart](/src/draco/helm/extension-hubs) included with Draco specifies that each of the four core services should have three replicas running at all times.
+   > **Note**: There are three copies of each of the four core Draco services running in your AKS cluster.
+For high availability, [the Helm chart](/src/draco/helm/extension-hubs) included with Draco specifies that each service should have three replicas running at all times.

-5. Verify that the Draco Kubernetes services/public load balancers have been deployed by running `kubectl get services --watch`.
-Your output should look similar to that below.
-Once `EXTERNAL-IP`s are available and no longer in a `<pending>` state for each service, you should be able to access the Draco APIs.
+3. Verify the internal load balancers for the Draco services are configured by running `kubectl get services`.
+Your output will look similar to that below.
+After the `EXTERNAL-IP`s are available (ie: not `<pending>`) you can continue to the next section.

    ```bash
    NAME                       TYPE           CLUSTER-IP     EXTERNAL-IP   PORT(S)                      AGE